lkachury/airbnb_final_project/README.md

 ### Roadblocks
 We have not identified any roadblocks at this time.
 However, we anticipate running into potential roadblocks as we further perform the supervised machine learning.
-- An interpretation of the accuracy, precision, and sensitivity of the model should be included with the submission.
 - If you had more time, where would you like to investigate for finer tuning?